orescek/loadbalance/README.md

 # What is about
-Two machines m1 and m2 that are identical, where runs simple node server There is nginx machine that loadbalance the two machines.
+Two machines m1 and m2 that are identical, where runs simple node server There is haproxy machine that loadbalance the two machines.

 app is taken here: https://blog.risingstack.com/your-first-node-js-http-server/